AnonCatalyst/Tuxify/README.md

 ## Contributing

-Feel free to contribute to TuxifyTool by reporting issues or submitting pull requests.
+Feel free to contribute to Tuxify by reporting issues or submitting pull requests.
 Your feedback and contributions are highly appreciated!

 ## License